airevancarmen/Potentially-hazardous-object/README.md

 # Potentially-hazardous-object

 Workshop 1:
 Are we safe?
-1) Chose ONE dimension of this data-set of near-earth objects to estimate how safe we really are.
+Chose one dimension of this data-set of near-earth objects to estimate how safe we really are.
 To do this you will:

 TASKS
 1) Question the data.